tatey/LIFXHTTPKit/README.markdown

 1. Everything is a collection.
 If you're dealing with one light, it's just a collection with one element.
 If you're dealing with many lights, it's a collection with many elements.
+Collections can be sliced into smaller collections.
-A collection is known as a `LightTarget`.
+   Each collection is a new instance and they're known as a `LightTarget`
 2. Messages are sent optimistically.
 If you tell a light target to power on then the cached property is updated and observers are notified.
 In the instance of a failure the property reverts back to its original value.